 Can you make changes to the film once you’ve seen it?

-We understand that every stylistic choice made might not fit within your vision for your video.
+As videographers, we understand that every stylistic choice made might not fit within your vision for your video.
 It’s important to know if you’re able to suggest changes to your video if you wish and if they’re included in your package price or require extra payment.

 Now that you’ve established yourself and your vision with your potential videographer, you can move into the final technical details, which often go overlooked until they present a problem.
 These questions are meant to save you from frustration down the road.